not-na/cardgame/docs/protospec/packets/game_dk/packet_game_dk_card_transfer.rst

 ``card_id`` is the :term:`UUID` of the transferred card.

 ``card_value`` is the value of the card.
-If the client should not know about the card value, -0 will be transmitted.
+If the client should not know about the card value, an empty string will be transmitted.

 ``from_slot`` is the :term:`slot` in which the card was before the transfer.